If you click on links we provide, we may receive compensation.

 • How do you moisturize natural hair while it is in a protective style?

-The best way to moisturize hair while it's in a protective style may be to use a water-based leave-in conditioner spray or apply oil to the scalp.
+The best way to moisturize hair while it's in a protective style is to use a water-based leave-in conditioner spray and apply oil to the scalp.

 Related Stories